Ghulam Ishaq Khan: Senate Chairman (1985–88)

-President of Pakistan (1988–93)
+Presidency (1988–1993)

 Reaching the mutual understanding with the leftist Pakistan Peoples Party (PPP), Khan participated in presidential elections on a PPP platform.
 Khan secured 608 votes in the elections, competing against four other candidates; he was also supported by the conservative IDA led by Nawaz Sharif.
 At the time of assuming the office of president, he became the oldest president of Pakistan.

 As president, Khan was marred with political struggle with Prime Minister Benazir Bhutto who attempted for pushing the bill to reverse the Eighth Amendment to the Constitution of Pakistan.
 Furthermore, Khan was in a conflict with Prime Minister Bhutto in two areas; the appointment of the military chiefs of staff and the Justices of the Supreme Court of Pakistan.
 Khan consolidated his position in controlling the nuclear deterrence program, keeping all the control over its direction.
 Problems arose when Prime Minister Bhutto made contact with Munir Ahmad and Abdul Qadeer Khan over the program's direction, which frustrated Khan.
 Economic growth slowed down and introduction of the US Embargo on Pakistan caused a great economic panic in the country.
 In the 1990s, Khan and Bhutto failed to arrest the 30% fall in the value of ₨. from 21 to 30 to the US $.

 Khan struggled to control the law and order in the country after witnessing the Soviet troops' withdrawal from Afghanistan.
 Although, he maintained an ally of the United States.